 What is Tele-MAT?

 According to the Pew analysis, 88.6% of rural counties lack adequate access to medication-assisted treatment programs.
 And with no end in sight to the opioid crisis and now the overlap with the COVID-19 pandemic, this causes an even further limitation of access to MAT.
 The DEA recognizes this emergency and now allows addiction specialists to prescribe buprenorphine via phone or video, without the need for an initial in-person visit.
+On March 31, 2020, QuickMD became the first Tele-MAT service in the United States to offer Medication Assisted Treatment and Suboxone online, with others that followed suit.

 Is it safe to be prescribed buprenorphine via the internet?